m-labs/artiq/doc/manual/faq.rst

 - Look into the `Mattermost live chat <https://chat.m-labs.hk>`_ or the bridged IRC channel.
 - Read the open source code and its docstrings and figure it out.
 - If you're reasonably certain you've identified a bug, or if you'd like to suggest a feature that should be included in future ARTIQ releases, `file a GitHub issue <https://github.com/m-labs/artiq/issues/new/choose>`_ yourself, following one of the provided templates.
+- In some odd cases, you may want to see the `mailing list archive <https://www.mail-archive.com/artiq@lists.m-labs.hk/>`_; the ARTIQ mailing list was shut down at the end of 2020 and was last regularly used during the time of ARTIQ-2 and 3, but for some older ARTIQ features, or to understand a development thought process, you may still find relevant information there.

-In any of these cases, if you found the manual unclear or unhelpful, you might consider following the :ref:`directions for contribution <build-documentation>` and editing it to be more helpful for future readers.
+In any situation, if you found the manual unclear or unhelpful, you might consider following the :ref:`directions for contribution <build-documentation>` and editing it to be more helpful for future readers.